Focusing public attention on emerging privacy and civil liberties issues

 Monitoring Public Employees

-Government employees do enjoy some protection from searches under the Fourth Amendment.
+Government employees are granted additional protections under the Fourth Amendment.
+The Fourth Amendment guarantees the “right of the people to be secure in their persons, houses, papers and effects, against unreasonable searches and seizures.”
 In O'Connor v.
 Ortega, the Supreme Court extended Fourth Amendment privacy protection to public workplace.
 In that case, the Supreme Court recognized a reasonable expectation of privacy in the governmental workplace.
 However, that expectation of privacy can be affected by office policies and practices.
 The plaintiff employee in O'Connor was found to have had a legitimate expectation of privacy in his desk and file cabinets.
 But, the rights conferred under O'Connor are narrow.
 The government still has the right to perform searches that serve interests in promoting efficient operation of the workplace.
 Government employers can also weaken expectations of privacy by informing employees that they do not have an expectation of privacy, or that their desks, computers, and lockers may be searched.

 Monitoring of the US Judiciary

 One related area of public employment that has been exposed to workplace monitoring is the federal judiciary.
-In May 2001, a group of US federal court judges learned that their Internet communication was being monitored by court administrators.
-The judges were troubled by the privacy and confidentiality issues raised by the monitoring.
+In May 2001, a group of US federal court judges learned that court administrators were monitoring their Internet communication.
+The privacy and confidentiality issues raised by the monitoring troubled the judges.
 Some judges argued that the monitoring violated the Electronic Communications Privacy Act (ECPA).
 As a result, the judges disabled the Internet monitoring systems on their networks.
 A public conflict ensued between judges and the administrators who maintain judicial computers.
 The administrators wished to reinstate monitoring and adopt a policy giving federal judges and their staff no expectation of privacy in the workplace.

 In September 2001, the Judicial Conference, the policy-making body of the federal judiciary, met to resolve the conflict.
 In anticipation of the meeting, EPIC sent a letter to the Judicial Conference urging the body to end monitoring of judges.
 The Judicial Conference rejected the administration policy that would have eliminated all expectation of privacy in the workplace.
 The Conference also voted to end e-mail monitoring of the judiciary.
 However, the Conference did approve limited monitoring of Internet use and prohibited the use of certain file sharing programs.